jamesshore/quixote/docs/descriptors.md

 * In particular, the current solution for viewport dimensions only works on pages in standards mode.
 Specifically, they have been tested on pages using `<!DOCTYPE html>`.
 They do *not* work on pages without a doctype.
 If support for another doctype is important to you, please let us know by opening an issue.

 * Mobile Safari sometimes ignores the `width` and `height` attributes on an iframe, as described in the compatibility note for [`quixote.createFrame()`](quixote.md#quixotecreateframe).
-This can result in the viewport being larger than expected.
+This can result in viewport descriptors returning larger-than-expected values.

 ### Page Positions and Sizes